cemyildiz95/PicusApp/README.md

 ------------------------------------------
 This repository is a PicusApp that performs simple CRUD operations in AWS DynamoDB using dotnet 8.0.
 Also contains the CI/CD pipeline configuration for the PicusApp project.
 The pipeline automates the build, test, and deployment processes, ensuring seamless application delivery.

+The application is deployed to AWS EC2 with the help of pipeline.

 *******************************************
 AWS Resources
 - IAM